Shaynna Blaze: Personal life

 Blaze's father, Basil, a fitter and turner, died of a heart attack in 1998.
 After her mother died of Alzheimer's in 2016, Blaze was approached by an aged care developer to design a facility, which she accepted.

-Blaze has a son, Jess Kenneally, and daughter, Carly Anne Kenneally, from her first marriage.
+Blaze has a son and a daughter from her first marriage.
 She later married personal trainer Steve Vaughan, and was credited by her married name, Shaynna Blaze-Vaughan, in early seasons of Selling Houses Australia.
 After 18 years of marriage she separated from Vaughan in August 2018.
 They divorced in 2023.

 Blaze once dreamed of being an air hostess, but at only 5 foot 3 inches (160 cm) tall, she was too short.

 Blaze's hobbies include yoga, meditation, sketching, painting, reading and walking her pet border collie.

 Blaze is an advocate for women, and a social justice campaigner who has supported a number of organisations tackling domestic violence in Australia.
 Blaze has MCd candlelight vigils for women and children lost to family violence and presented keynotes at International Women's Day events.

-With her children Carly and Jess as writers and co-directors, Blaze was the executive producer of The Fort, a 2021 feature film about a woman's battle to escape her abusive marriage while attempting to shelter her son from the realities of domestic violence.
+Blaze was the executive producer of The Fort, a 2021 feature film about a woman's battle to escape her abusive marriage while attempting to shelter her son from the realities of domestic violence.